 Fire Insights allows you to access your files on S3.
-This page describes S3 integration when Fire Insights is running in standalone mode.
+This page describes S3 integration of Fire.

 If you are running Fire Insights on a independent machine, you can also use

 aws configure to set the AWS Access Key and Secret Access Key on the machine.

 AWS CLI S3 Reference : https://docs.aws.amazon.com/cli/latest/reference/s3/ls.html

 Installing aws cli¶

 aws configure to configure your credentials on the machine on which Fire Insights is running.